sullvn/sull.vn/src/babbles/2017-10-03-hey-web-how-did-we-get-here.md

 # Get in the DeLorean

-I didn’t know until recently that the The World Wide Web is actually a version 2!
+I didn’t know until recently that the World Wide Web is actually a version 2!
 It’s original design was meant to fix a single flaw of its predecessor, [ENQUIRE](https://www.w3.org/DesignIssues/TimBook-old/History.html).

 ENQUIRE was the first attempt at a [hypertext](https://en.wikipedia.org/wiki/Hypertext) system by [Sir Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) at CERN.
-Being a good computer scientist, he wanted wasn’t happy with any old information system.
+Being a good computer scientist, he wasn’t happy with any old information system.
 He wanted to record the connections between things in addition to traditional prose.
 "Things" being people, initiatives, software, hardware, and anything else someone with a "bad memory" at a world-class physics laboratory might want.

 Beautiful.
 But it had one problem: ENQUIRE enforced [two-way linking between pages](https://www.w3.org/DesignIssues/Topology.html).
 For example, if a person was linked to a program then the inverse automatically became true as well.
-That may sound great, but sometimes you don’t actually want to see all links coming to something.
+That may sound great, but sometimes you don’t want to see all links coming to something.
 Too much information can be worse than none.

 And to make it worse, two-way linking made it impossible to integrate with other systems.
 How do you two-way link to something if it doesn’t link back?